maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 [1, 4, 9, 16, 25]
 ```

-They have even special syntax features (drop parenthesis) for iterator eating functions
+Generator comprehensions have a special syntax featurev we may drop parenthesis (for iterator-eating-functions like sum):

 ```python
 >>> sum( (i*i for i in [1,2,3,4,5]) )